rodemann/Bayesian-pls/README.md

 ### Introduction, TOC
-This anonymous repository contains code for Selecting Pseudo-Labels the Bayesian way, as introduced in the paper "Bayes Optimal Pseudo-Label Selection for Semi-Supervised Learning"
+This repository contains code for Selecting Pseudo-Labels the Bayesian way, as introduced in the paper "Bayes Optimal Pseudo-Label Selection for Semi-Supervised Learning"

 * [R](R) contains implementation of BPLS with PPP and alternative PLS methods to benchmark against
 * [benchmarking](benchmarking) provides files for experiments (section 4), in order to reproduce results, see setup below